wpledig/covid19-twitter-sentiment/README.md

-# Predicting COVID-19 Infection and Mortality Rates Using Twitter Sentiment
+# Predicting COVID-19 Infection Rates Using Twitter Sentiment

 ## Project Description
-Through our project, we will investigate how sentiments expressed about the pandemic on social media interact with public health outcomes, and whether they are an effective predictor of future outcomes.
+Through this project, we investigated how sentiments expressed about the COVID-19 pandemic on social media interact with public health outcomes, and whether they are an effective predictor of future outcomes.

-Our objectives in the project will include:
+Our objectives in the project included:

-Sentiment analysis of a large dataset of Twitter posts, ranging across time and space
+- Sentiment analysis of a large dataset of Twitter posts, ranging across time and space

-Analysis of how sentiments interact with public health outcomes over time and space, identifying which sentiments correlate with positive outcomes and which sentiments correlate with negative outcomes
+- Analysis of how sentiments interact with public health outcomes over time and space, identifying which sentiments correlate with positive outcomes and which sentiments correlate with negative outcomes

-A model which, given sentiment over a time and space, predicts COVID-19 infection and mortality rates
+- A model which, given sentiment over a time and space, predicts COVID-19 infection and mortality rates

 ## Usage
 All of the code in this project uses Python 3.